 Revised submissions must include a detailed cover letter indicating changes made to the manuscript and explaining how the author has responded to the comments of the reviewers and editors.
 Authors should submit revised manuscripts through the online submission system as if they were new submissions.
 Please indicate in the “Author Comments” field that the manuscript is a revised submission and upload the cover letter as a supplemental document.

-Colloquy is a section of Cultural Anthropology that features guest-edited collections of 3–5 short-form essays (roughly 2,000 words each) that are in explicit conversation with one another over a shared theme or concept.
+Colloquy is a section of Cultural Anthropology that features guest-edited collections of 3–5 short-form essays (roughly 2,000 words each) that are engaged in debate, development, and productive conversation with one another over a shared theme or concept.
 Colloquy contributions should be theoretically ambitious and informed by field research, but they need not be ethnographic essays.
 We welcome efforts to expand the conceptual and methodological horizons of anthropological practice.

 If you are interested in proposing a Colloquy collection, please send a paragraph outlining how you propose to approach your theme to email@example.com.
 You should include a list of 3–5 confirmed or interested participants, including names, affiliations, essay titles, and a paragraph-long abstract for each participant’s essay.